CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Background Summary

 \section{Background \& Summary}

-Understanding species movement, population structure, and habitat connectivity is critical for effective conservation, especially for wide-ranging, protected carnivores.
+Understanding species movement, population structure, and habitat connectivity is critical for effective conservation, especially for wide-ranging, protected carnivores \cite{rabinowitz2010range,kubala_factors_2024}.
 In Europe, the Eurasian lynx (\textit{Lynx lynx}) exemplifies these challenges, being ecologically important, legally protected, and indicative of broader biodiversity concerns.
-This medium-sized, solitary, and territorial carnivore lives at low population densities, with substantial home ranges estimated at 282.9$\pm$42.4 km$^2$ for males and 147.6$\pm$50.3 km$^2$ for females in Central Europe \cite{kubala_factors_2024}.
-Although primarily inhabiting forested areas and rugged terrains, the lynx demonstrates notable adaptability by using refuge areas to mitigate human pressures \cite{Oeser2023} and can disperse across Central Europe's cultural landscapes, covering distances greater than 98 km from source populations \cite{Gajdarova2021}.
-Extensive and long-term monitoring efforts through camera-trapping have generated rich datasets, valuable not only for ecological research, such as estimating population densities and demographic parameters \cite{Weingarth2012,Pesenti2013,Dula2021,Palmero2021}, but also for the development and evaluation of novel machine learning methods.
-These datasets support progress in computer vision tasks, including fine-grained recognition, individual re-identification, and open-set recognition, enhancing the accuracy and efficiency of wildlife monitoring.
-This creates a mutually beneficial feedback loop: ecological data fuels machine learning research, and machine learning makes processing raw conservation data easier.
-Consolidating and standardizing these datasets for machine learning unlocks their full potential for both domains.
-Several studies have already been published based on the available data. \\
+This medium-sized, solitary, and territorial carnivore lives at low population densities, with substantial home ranges estimated at 443.36$\pm$283.14 km$^2$ for males and 191.92$\pm$116.34 km$^2$ for females in Europe \cite{kubala_factors_2024,ripari2022human}.
+Although primarily inhabiting forested areas and rugged terrains, the lynx demonstrates notable adaptability by using refuge areas to mitigate human pressures \cite{Oeser2023} and can disperse across Central Europe's cultural landscapes, covering distances greater than 98 km from source populations \cite{Gajdarova2021}. {Monitoring such wide-ranging, low-density populations across heterogeneous landscapes requires extensive, long-term effort, and camera trap networks have become a key tool for this purpose.} As a result, long-term camera trap monitoring has generated rich data that are valuable not only for ecological research, such as estimating population densities and demographic parameters \cite{Weingarth2012,Pesenti2013,Dula2021,Palmero2021}, but also for the development and evaluation of novel machine learning methods \cite{norouzzadeh2018automatically,schneider2019past}. {This tight connection creates a mutually beneficial loop in which ecological monitoring provides the data that drives advances in machine learning, and these advances, in turn, enable more accurate and efficient processing of ever larger and more complex conservation data.
+Consolidating and standardizing these datasets for machine learning is, therefore, key to unlocking their full potential for both domains and have already been taken up in several recent studies built on the data described here.} \\